What Is Code Purple At A Hospital

 The landscape of patient safety is constantly evolving, and with it, the trends and latest developments in Code Purple protocols.
 Several factors are driving these changes, including technological advancements, data analysis, and a growing emphasis on proactive prevention.

 One significant trend is the integration of technology into Code Purple protocols.
 Hospitals are increasingly using electronic tracking systems, such as infant security tags or bracelets, to monitor the location of patients.
-These systems can provide real-time alerts if a child is moved from their designated area without authorization.
+Even so, these systems can provide real-time alerts if a child is moved from their designated area without authorization.
 Additionally, surveillance cameras and access control systems are being used to enhance security and deter potential abduction attempts.

 There is also a growing emphasis on proactive prevention.
 Rather than simply reacting to missing child incidents, hospitals are focusing on preventing them from happening in the first place.
 This includes educating staff members and visitors about security risks, implementing stricter access control measures, and conducting regular security drills.